althea-net/rita-installer/README.md

 ## Setting up an Exit server

-An Althea Exit server is essentially a WireGuard proxy server setup to integrate with the mesh network.
+An Rita Exit server is essentially a WireGuard proxy server setup to terminate traffic from a Rita network

 Create a file named `hosts` and populate it with the ip addreses of your exit server like so.